iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Used to work ok with an occasional crash now & then but now it just doesn't even start up!
 If it does, it doesn't work, no progress, no audio.
 What's the point of an app which doesn't work on the latest Android version?<br> :date: __2021-01-05 12:18:49__

 > App just shows blank white screen.
 If you manage to get past this, the app crashes either on main run screen or partway through runs, so then you lose your progress.
 Really disappointing.
 Please fix this.<br> :date: __2021-01-05 11:12:59__

-> App wont even start just loads a white screen and freezes<br> :date: __2021-01-05 10:29:45__

-> Freezes all the time, can't even start the app.<br> :date: __2021-01-05 00:39:54__

-> It freezes as soon as I open it<br> :date: __2021-01-04 23:54:28__

-> Crashes, freezes, blank screen.
-Can't progress from looking at the Week 1 screen.<br> :date: __2021-01-04 23:48:00__

-> Was excited to use this app.
-I have a 2 year old son and have recently quit smoking.
-I've heard a lot about this app and thought it could help me get fit again.
-After using once on my first run it kept crashing and losing my place.
-Now, after uninstalling the app, its crashing ever app I'm trying to use.
-Messed up my phone and feel worse than when I started.<br> :date: __2021-01-04 23:19:06__

-> Crash- couldn't even start the app it kept crashing<br> :date: __2021-01-04 22:54:42__